chaijs/chai-http/README.md

   });
 ```

-Note: The server started by `chai.request.agent(app)` will not automatically close following the test(s).
+Note: The server started by `request.agent(app)` will not automatically close following the test(s).
 You should call `agent.close()` after your tests to ensure your program exits.

 ## Assertions